Aitia-IIOT/ah5-docs-java-spring/docs/help/migration-guide.md

 ### Management Access

 :fontawesome-solid-circle-exclamation: Management services are no longer only for the System Operator, but for anyone with the proper privileges.
-Also, in v5 multiple entities can have the System Operator role (except in case of `declared` authenticaion policy).
+Also, in v5 multiple entities can have the System Operator role (except in case of `declared` authentication policy).

 :fontawesome-solid-gears: In case you maintained an insecure Local Cloud, only one system can be System Operator, the one that named `Sysop`.
 It needs to authenticate as described in the [declared policy](../api/authentication_policy.md#declared-http).